tomas-dostal/PA2-2022/semester/README.md

 - output data encoder: BMP, SVG, tspaint

 There are several usages of Polymorphism.
+- First usage is the `PolyLine` class, which is used for exporting `Shape`-based objects.
+- Second usage is Export class it's `Process` method, which is used for exporting `ShapeGroup`- based objects for specific formats, where each exporter has its own implementation for that method, but unified interface.
+Same goes with `Start` and `End` methods.
-- First is the `Draw` class which allows any child of `SuperShape` to be exported.
+- Third is the `Draw` class which allows any child of `SuperShape` to be exported.
 The implementation for that method differs for `ShapeGroup` and `Shape`.

-- The second usage is the `PolyLine` class, which is used for exporting `Shape`-based objects.
-- Third usage (not that much polymorphism) is Export class it's `Process`method, which is used for exporting `ShapeGroup`-based objects for specific formats.
-**Long**
+#### Why nd how PolyLine is used

 Polymorphism is used for rendering and exporting objects.
 Across the code we can see a `Draw` method.
 This is used to prepare objects for export.
 All objects inheriting from `Shape` can actually be rendered using `PolyLine`,